Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: The Advanced Virgo detector during O3

 \subsection{Sensing of the interferometer output power and control loops}

 The main output signal of the interferometer is the power at the dark port.
 It is sensed using two photodiodes.
 The photodiodes and their readout electronics have been changed with respect to Advanced Virgo O2 configuration, in order to adapt them to a lower impinging power and to use high quantum efficiency photodiodes.
-But, like for O2, the main channel $\mathcal{P}_{DC}$, that measures the output power components from 0 to 10~kHz, is obtained from the blend of two channels measured and digitized in two frequency bands.
-Like for O2, the interferometer controls use demodulated channels $\mathcal{P}_{AC}$, which are extracted using digital demodulation~\cite{TheVirgo:2014hva}.
+But, as during the O2 run, the main channel $\mathcal{P}_{DC}$, that measures the output power components from 0 to 10~kHz, is obtained from the blend of two channels measured and digitized in two frequency bands.
+The interferometer controls use demodulated channels $\mathcal{P}_{AC}$, which are extracted using digital demodulation~\cite{TheVirgo:2014hva}.

-These modifications with respect to O2 configuration do not impact the calibration procedures.
-One exception is the use of the Photon Calibrator~\cite{bib:2020_PCalO3} described in section \ref{sec:calibo2o3}.\\

-The principle of the longitudinal control loops is the same as described in~\cite{Accadia:2014fbz} or \cite{bib:2020_ISC_O3_galaxies8040085} and sketched in figure~\ref{fig:itfconfig}.
+The principle of the longitudinal control loops is the same as described in~\cite{Accadia:2014fbz} or \cite{bib:2020_ISC_O3_galaxies8040085} and the sketch in figure~\ref{fig:itfconfig} shows the principle of the differential arm length control loop.
 Details and performances reached during~O3 are described in~\cite{bib:2020_ISC_O3_galaxies8040085}.
 Two feed-forward techniques setup during~O3 have nevertheless impacted the calibration, as described later, since they used the main output of the interferometer as error signal.
 The first one (so-called "Adaptive 50 Hz") is an adaptive reduction of the noise coming from the 50~Hz main power line.
 The second technique was setup during the commissioning break between O3a and O3b, in October 2019.
 It is an adaptive damping of suspension mechanical rotation resonances around 48~Hz.